ThemeZee/momentous-lite/readme.txt

-Momentous WordPress Theme, Copyright 2014 ThemeZee.com
-Momentous is distributed under the terms of the GNU GPL
+Momentous Lite WordPress Theme, Copyright 2014 ThemeZee.com Momentous Lite is distributed under the terms of the GNU GPL

 ===================================
-Thanks for Downloading Momentous
+Thanks for Downloading Momentous Lite
 ===================================

 Thank you for downloading my theme.